pieroxy/http-front-server/README.md

 * Password protect parts of your services
 * Handle your https stack and compression
 * Handle all your http redirections
+* Can hold requests while your backend restarts
 * And many more to come

 ## Requirements / Technical bits

-* JDK 17
+* Has been built with JDK 17
-* Might run on GraalVM, has not been tested
 * Uses Apache HttpClient 5 library under the hood
 * The reverse proxy bits have been hugely influenced (and partly copied and pasted) from [David Smiley's own reverse proxy](https://github.com/mitre/HTTP-Proxy-Servlettiti)